Laboure College of Healthcare — Admission Snapshot 2026

 At Laboure College of Healthcare, you will have no problem receiving any scholarship from the federal government.
 Fill in the FAFSA application form at the earliest and enlist Laboure College of Healthcare as your choice in the form.

-How much a Laboure College of Healthcare Graduate make?
+How much does a Laboure College of Healthcare Graduate earn?

-The average annual salary of the graduate after 4-6 years of graduation is USD 62200.
-An average Laboure College of Healthcare graduate makes this much after 10 years of enrollment (4-6 years after graduation).
+The average annual salary of the graduate after 4–6 years of graduation is $62,200.
+An average Laboure College of Healthcare graduate makes this much after 10 years of enrollment (4–6 years after graduation).

 Bachelor Degree Programs